Meet the Garbage Gals!

 I’m a firm believer that big change starts with small, daily audits.
 I’m constantly hunting for plastic-free alternatives, whether it’s switching to a metal shaver and laundry strips or installing a bidet!
 Whether I’m diving in Grenada or exploring Chicago’s lakefront, you’ll always find me with my reusable water bottle and cotton produce bags in tow.
 Even my dog, Ziggy, does his part for the planet with his biodegradable corn starch poop bags.

-• SOCIAL MEDIA / MARKETING TEAM
+• SOCIAL MEDIA / MARKETING COMMITTEE

 Born & raised Chicagoan (yes some of it was in the suburbs) living in Logan Square, and working full-time in sports - Go Cubs!
 You can mostly find me walking around for hours throughout the city, doing yoga, playing music trivia, or trying different bars/restaurants!